NVlabs/nvbitfi/README.md

 NVBitFI provides an automated framework to perform error injection campaigns for GPU application resilience evaluation.
 NVBitFI builds on top of [**NV**IDIA **Bi**nary **I**nstrumentation **T**ool (NVBit)](https://github.com/NVlabs/NVbit), which is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.
 NVBitFI offers functionality that is similar to a prior tool called [SASSIFI](https://github.com/NVlabs/sassifi).

+Please refer to our [NVBitFI paper](https://ieeexplore.ieee.org/abstract/document/9505068) for additional details about the tool and some experimental results.

 # Summary of NVBitFI's capabilities

 NVBitFI injects errors into the destination register values of a dynamic thread-instruction by instrumenting instructions after they are executed.
 A dynamic instruction is selected at random from all dynamic kernels of a program for error injection.
 Only one error is injected per run.
 This mode was referred to as IOV in SASSIFI.
 As of now (4/1/2020), NVBitFI allows us to select the following instruction groups to study how errors in them can propagate to the application output.